rust-lang/const-eval/const.md

 is actually accepted by the compiler because we know that there is no `UnsafeCell` here that would permit interior mutability.

-*Dynamic check.* The Miri engine could check this dynamically by ensuring that the new data that is interned for a constant is all marked as immutable.
-(Constants referring to already existing mutable data are not inherently problematic.)
+*Dynamic check.* The Miri engine enforces this dynamically by ensuring that the new data that is interned for a constant is all marked as immutable.
+However, note the FIXME added [by this PR](https://github.com/rust-lang/rust/pull/63955): for untyped data in a constant, we currently just *make* it immutable, instead of checking properly.

 ### 3. `Sync`